hc83710/MIST4610-Project1-Group4/README.md

 ## Queries:
 1. Query 1: Heisman Odds.
 The Heisman Odds are betting odds assigned to outstanding college players who are in contention to win the annual Heisman Trophy.
 This query identifies top non-senior players based on total yards and touchdowns to help predict the best Heisman Trophy candidates to bet on for next season.
 Additionally, it highlights rising stars with standout performances.

 ![Query1](https://github.com/user-attachments/assets/a2d33dec-a51b-416d-b2f9-269abfadfb81)
 ![Query1](https://github.com/user-attachments/assets/c73c9138-037f-4c48-9a4f-c96d47387883)

 2. Query #2: Potentials of Coaches.
 The query ranks coaches by winning percentage, which is calculated from total number of wins divided by total number of games (wins + loses).
 In doing so, it identifies coaches that possess strong leadership skills and winning track records to help bettors make smarter wagers on game outcomes.

 ![Query2](https://github.com/user-attachments/assets/a63399bd-14b3-4bf1-be2f-92057f130f6a)
 ![Query2](https://github.com/user-attachments/assets/ecfe668e-10fc-4301-bfe0-5acc42ad5c78)

 3. Query #3: Best Offensive Teams.
 Total touchdowns are a strong indicator of offensive strength.
 The highest-ranked teams in total touchdowns is likely to have the most productive offenses.
 The query ranks teams based on the total touchdowns scored by their players to reflect which teams have standout offensive players.
 It also ensures that the best teams appears at the top of the query result.

 ![Query3](https://github.com/user-attachments/assets/c1bff08b-2828-4c19-a67c-bee631dafc36)
 ![Query3](https://github.com/user-attachments/assets/a8b6017e-c509-4e3f-a0fb-18dc89af5e85)

 4. Query #4: Conference Championships.
 The query provides insight of teams that are likely to win the conference championship.
 This is important for bettors to accurately predict the outcomes of each conference championship. ​

 ![Query4](https://github.com/user-attachments/assets/b41a878d-b923-4d91-9258-aeb3d887bd9b)
 ![Query4](https://github.com/user-attachments/assets/8f4bc752-1b3a-44c1-9c46-b97c63b182bd)

 5. Query #5: Average Yards/TDs per Position.
 The query ranks positions by their average yards per season.
 It is important for bettors to decide which position to bet on in an upcoming game, and they can use this query to make specific position-based betting decisions.

 ![Query5](https://github.com/user-attachments/assets/404e183e-6690-4440-bffa-0c981567f3ef)
 ![Query5](https://github.com/user-attachments/assets/b7cb0a07-d6b9-47c7-a5a1-d0e232978103)

 6. Query #6: Best Players by Team (Based on Touchdowns).
+This query helps managers, coaches, and analysts identify the best-performing player (highest touchdowns) from each team.
+This is crucial for awards, player evaluations, and strategy planning.

 ![Query6](https://github.com/user-attachments/assets/55e01a62-a4c8-4e2e-b52e-65970e38541f)
 ![Query6](https://github.com/user-attachments/assets/74e3b84d-26e7-4c0c-976d-129a4a6e869b)

 7. Query #7: Get the Total Wins and Losses for Each Team.
 The query returns the total wins and losses for every team in the last season, ranked by wins.
 This query provides quick access to top-performing teams, which is useful for moneyline bets made at the last minute.

 ![Query7](https://github.com/user-attachments/assets/82372654-6d63-4414-b0e9-8b5b603a2e9f)
 ![Query7](https://github.com/user-attachments/assets/e52ae8f2-efd8-4150-a3ae-f36d8f052cc3)

 8. Query #8: Finding Conferences with the Most Total Wins Across All Teams.
 The query calculates the total number of wins per conference by summing up the wins of all teams in each conference.
 Teams from high-win conferences typically face tougher competition, affecting point spreads and totals.